 See a larger copy of the photo (50K JPEG).

 This restored example carries unit identification on the front.
 Like the Jeep in the photos from the sale, this one has a chaff screen over the grille -- maybe there to prevent buildup of snow inside the grille?
-(Interestingly, one of the few other historical photos showing a chaff screen on a 3B is from the 1961 Geneva Auto Show in Switzerland.)

 This photo (source unknown) also shows snap-in side curtains for the soft top.